lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 # In-session Exercise (30 minutes): Log in; upload and review team data

-1. Check the name of your team data file in Internet Explorer.
-In session 3, we used our team data UI and clicked “Get Team Data Table for Sim UI” to produce our team data for simulation.
-Let’s now go back to mtl.how/data in an Internet Explorer window to check the name of our team data file.
-The team data file for simulation is in our team folder, in the team_data_sim folder.
+1. In session 3, we used the *MTL* data UI at mtl.how/data to produce our team data file for use in simulation.
+We want to locate that file now because the first thing we will do when we open the SIM UI is to load that data file we created.
+So using Internet Explorer, go to mtl.how/data.
+The team data file for simulation is in the team folder named team_data_sim.

-2. Log in to the sim UI, which works best in a Chrome browser.
-Open a new browser window and go to mtl.how/SIM.
-Enter your username and password and click the green Login button.
-You’ll see a section with a drop-down menu that says Please select a World.
-Click the down-arrow to see the choices, and choose the team world.

-3. Orient yourself to the landing page
+2. Now, leave that browser window as it is - we'll come back to it in a minute - and open a new window for the sim UI.
+This works best in Chrome.

+3. Go to mtl.how/sim, enter your username and password, and click the green Login button.
+When you're asked to Select a World, click the down-arrow to open the drop-down menu and see the choices.
+When we're working together, we'll be in the Team world.
+Each team member also has their own individual world you can play in as much as you want - there's nothing you can "break" and no veterans will be harmed as you experiment virtually.
+But for team sessions we'll use the team world.

+4. Let's look at what's on the landing page:

-   + At the top left is the MTL logo.
-That’s on every page in the sim and works as a Home button (there’s also a button labelled Home).
+   + At the top left is the *MTL* logo.
+That’s on every page in the sim UI, and it works as a Home button (just like the button next to it), bringing you back to this landing page.

-   + Reading across on that row you see your Team name followed by five navigation icons.
-I call your attention to the Logoff button.
-It’s best practice to always log off when you’re finished using the sim.

-   + On the right is your name and picture – if you’ve uploaded it to your profile.
-(Add link to instructions for setting Gravatar.)
+   + Reading across on that row you see your Team name followed by five navigation icons: Home, Play, Chat, Help, and Logoff.
+These are pretty self-explanatory, but I want to highlight the Logoff button and mention that it's always best to log off when you’re finished with a session in the sim UI.
+At the far right along the top is your picture (if you’ve uploaded it) and your name.

-   + Under that row is some welcome text, followed by 3 sections with blue headers: Session, Experiment Maintenance, and Team Data Menu Maintenance.
-Headers with a white triangle on the right can be expanded and collapsed.
+   + Below that row is the *MTL* welcome text, and under that there are 3 sections headings in blue bars: Session; Experiment Maintenance; and Team Data Menu Maintenance.
+Whenever you see blue bars like these with a white triangle on the right, that means those sections can be expanded and collapsed by clicking on the bar.

-   + Note that users who are not designated as TeamLead will not see all of these features.
-We’ll describe the functionality of the different roles later.
-But each of you IS the “TeamLead” for your individual world, so you’ll see all of this when you log in there.
+   + If you're not designated as TeamLead, you won't see all of these features.
+But everyone is designated “TeamLead” for their individual world and will see everything when you're logged in there.

-   + The two right-hand sections are, as they say, for maintenance – one allows you to see, rename, and delete past experiments the team has run; the other allows you to upload, select, and remove Team Data sets that will populate the model.

-   + Go to the section on the left, and you’ll see that you have two main choices: You can Join the Current Session or Start a New Session.
-If there IS a “current session”, there will be information underneath that heading that shows which module (CC, MM, etc.) and which team data set is loaded for the session.
-Today there’s nothing there because you haven’t started a session.
-In future, you’ll almost always just join the current session because you’ll want to continue working with the same module and dataset.
+   + Starting in the section on the left, you see two main choices: Join the Current Session or Start a New Session.
+Since this is the first time we've logged in to this world, there is no “current session”.
+After this, there will be, and details about it will show up underneath the Join Current Session option.

-   + Since there’s no current session, we will start a new one.
-Based on our discussion last time, we determined that the module that makes most sense for this team to work in first is __________.
-This module will let you explore your questions about __________ and ___________.
-So, select _______ , and you’ll see another request pop up to Select Team Data.
-Click on that and the down-arrow for the drop-down menu – and there is nothing there.
-This is the Team Data Menu that the far right section, Team Data Menu Maintenance, is referring to.
+   + Today we'll start a new session.
+Based on the team's needs we discussed last time, we decided to use the _________ module for our experiments in the sim UI.
+If we choose that, a dialog pops up to Select Team Data.
+Click on it, then click the down-arrow for the drop-down menu.
+The menu is empty.
+This is the Team Data Menu that's managed by the far right section on the screen, Team Data Menu Maintenance.

-4. So now let’s go to that section and expand it.
-We want to Add the data file that you created before, so click Add.
-Since you need to enter the filename EXACTLY as it is named in the data UI folder, the best thing is to copy and paste it in here.
-So go to your Explorer window, grab that name, and come back here to paste it into the space.
-Pay attention to make sure it didn’t get truncated in the translation.
-Click Save and Voila: It’s now there!
+4. Now let's go to that section and click the blue bar to expand it.
+There are 3 options under the blue bar: Delete, Rename, and Add.
+We want to Add our team data file to the menu we just saw, so we select Add.
+It's important to enter the filename EXACTLY as it is named in the team_data_sim folder, so the best thing is to copy and paste it in here.
+Go to the browser window showing the team data folder, grab the name of the team data file, and paste it into the Add or Change Filename text box.
+Make sure it didn’t get cut off or anything; if you need to make a correction, you can click the check-box by it and use the Rename function.
+We have the correct file name there, so we click Save and Voila!
+Our team data file will now be available for us in the Choose Team Data menu!

-   + Other functions in this section are you can Sort the data file list either alphabetically or by date by clicking the column header.
-   + You can delete a file by selecting the checkbox and hitting delete.
-And you can correct a file name to exactly match the one you're trying to load by selecting and Renaming it.
-(You can not change the name to something different or it won't bring in the data file you need anymore.)
+5. Just to finish reviewing this screen before we move on, let's click the blue bar of the middle section to expand it.
+As the title says, this section is for maintaining experiments we've run.
+We can delete, rename, or export them from here.
+Since we haven't run any experiments yet, this section is still empty - but it won't be for long!

-5. Now let’s go back over to the Session section and click the Select Team Data button.
-Choose the data file you just uploaded and click Get File, and then click PLAY.
+6. Now let’s go back to the section on the far left, choose Start a New Session in the _______ module; click Select Team Data, open the drop-down menu, and choose the data file we just uploaded.
+Click Get File, and then click PLAY.
+The very first time we use a given team data file, you may notice a short delay as the sim reads in the data.
+But any time after that, it should open up the sim UI Main Page immediately.

-6. Look over the Main Page of the SimUI
+6. Now let's explore the Main Page of the SimUI:

-   + You see the same information and buttons across the top; and you see a new set of sections with blue headers.
+   + It has the same information and buttons across the top as on the landing page; and there's a new set of sections with blue headers.

-   + The section on the left names the module and team data you selected in the header bar.
-It contains an Experiment Timeline section and the model diagram for the ______ module.
+   + The blue bar of the large section on the left names the module and team data file we selected, and in that section is the model diagram for the _________ module, with an Experiment Timeline section at the top.

-   + On the right you see an Outputs section, an Experiments section, and a Text section.

-7. The Text section is here so you can record your thinking – you questions, hypotheses, what you did, what you learned, what you decided – to keep track of it so that when you come back you can easily remember and pick up where you left off.
-So let’s start by jotting some notes in the first box.
-You might type – We loaded our team data table into the sim UI and now we’re exploring the Team Data Table.
-You could also type these questions that I’m going to ask you:

-   + Where did the data in this table come from?
+   + To the right of the main section are 3 blue bars labelled Outputs, Experiments, and Text.
+The Text section can be moved by placing the cursor over the blue bar and dragging.
+It can also be expanded or minimized by clicking the icons on the right side of the blue bar: the open square or the circle with an X. Expanding it opens up the Outputs section, including the Text boxes.
+Reduce it back to Text-only the same way you expanded it.
+If you minimize it with the X, you can get it back by going to the Output section and selecting Expand.

+7. The next thing we want to do is to explore the Team Data Table, which is in the upper part of the Experiments Section.
+Let's move the Text over and expand Experiments.

+   + The data in this table come from - you guessed it, the team data file.
+To see how the values in this table were calculated from team data, click on the round "i" icon in the top left corner of the Team Data Table.
+This symbol is used throughout the sim UI to show where you can get more information.

-   + What are the variables in the table?
+8. Let's review the variables in the table and their units.

-   + What are the units for the different variables?

-   + Do the values line up with how you think things really are?

-   + What types of decisions does the team make that affect these variables?

-8. Now let’s discuss the questions you typed into the Text box.
-TeamLead, you can type the answers into the Hypothesis or Findings box depending on which you think they are.
-If there are questions that need to be researched further, you can type those in the Questions box.

-9. Click on the “i” next to the name, Team Data Table.
-This opens a section with details on how the numbers in this table were calculated from the team data you selected and uploaded.
-There are “i” buttons throughout the sim UI to help you quickly answer your questions about meanings, calculations, units, etc.

-10. When you're done in the sim UI, it's always best to log off.
-Click Logoff at the top right, then click it again to confirm.
+CARE COORDINATION MODULE Team Data Table

+MEDICATION MANAGEMENT MODULE Team Data Table

+PSYCHOTHERAPY MODULE Team Data Table

+AGGREGATE MODULE Team Data Table

+SUICIDE PREVENTION MODULE Team Data Table

+9. Think about how the values in the table line up with how you think things really are in your team.
+There may be differences, for example, if things have changed a lot over the past few months.
+Just keep those thoughts in mind, because you can experiment with different values over the next few sessions.

+10. Also think about what types of decisions the team has within its control that affect these variables.
+The variables may suggest some of the kinds of decisions front-line staff can explore for optimizing care for veterans in ways that work for staff.

 ### That's it for _Modeling to Learn_ how to log in to our team world.
+Since we're finished with this session, we'll LOGOFF of the Sim UI.
 Next is our Done/Do review.

 ## Done and Do (15 minutes)
 <!-- Do/Done Tables -->